il1egalmelon/Tiny-text-editor/README.md

 # Tiny-text-editor

 A text editor, yeah.
 You can compile it and use it pretty much anywhere.
 The included program.run is compiled with Mono on Ubuntu 22.04.
+Please do not use it unless you are extremely lazy.

 Default startup screen character size is 50x100 (Lines x Char).